feelpp/feelpp/QuickReference/exporter.md

   is approximated by $$\Omega_h$$.

   To define $$\Omega$$ the code reads
-  \snippet myexporter.cpp mesh
+  !CODEFILE "code/myexporter.cpp" mesh
 and $$u$$ :
-  \snippet myexporter.cpp function
+  !CODEFILE "code/myexporter.cpp" function

   We start with an `Exporter`  object that allows to visualize the $$P_1$$ interpolant of $$u$$ over $$\Omega$$.